javierpomachagua/javierpomachagua/README.md

 I'm a Software Engineer writting code using the TALL stack 🌟.

-I'm currently working at [Globant](https://www.globant.com) as a PHP Developer Senior.
+I'm currently working at [Curotec](https://www.curotec.com/) as a Software Engineer.

 I like to share content about PHP & Laravel ecosystem in [Laraveleando](https://laraveleando.dev)